Eschatologue/CM_wiki/docs/spells/6th-level.md

 The portals are two-dimensional glowing rings filled with mist, hovering inches from the ground and perpendicular to it at the points you choose.
 A ring is visible only from one side (your choice), which is the side that functions as a portal.

 Any creature or object entering the portal exits from the other portal as if the two were adjacent to each other; passing through a portal from the nonportal side has no effect.
 The mist that fills each portal is opaque and blocks vision through it.
-On your turn, you can rotate the rings as a bonus action so that the active side faces in a different direction.
+On your turn, you can rotate the rings as a :rsc-bonus-action: **Bonus Action** so that the active side faces in a different direction.

 ### Blade Barrier
 *6th-level evocation*